cs160-berkeley/prog-02-represent-kthvar/README.md

 ## Acknowledgments

 Used StackOverflow immensely as well as http://jasonmcreynolds.com/?p=388 to implement the shuffle/shake view.
+Used Twitter and Sunlight tutorials